 Energy-efficient window coverings translate into year-round savings on heating and cooling costs.

 The more heat loss and heat gain they prevent, the more money will be saved by keeping rooms warmer in winter and cooler in summer.
 Simple numeric values for product and fabric type can help you gauge the energy efficiency of any plantation shutter or Hunter Douglas product.

 A product’s “R-value” is a measurement of its ability to resist heat flow.
 In the winter, R-values indicate the ability of walls, roofs and windows to keep heat inside.

 The higher its R-value, the more insulation a product provides.
 The walls and roof of a well-constructed building typically have an average R-value of 25.
 The low-e double-glazed windows can have an R-value of 3.5.

 These windows would allow about seven times more energy to escape per square foot than the rest of the building’s exterior.
 Windows truly are energy “holes.”
-This is where Regency Shutters products can have a very positive impact.
+This is where Regency Shutter products can have a very positive impact.

 Summer Comfort: Solar Heat Gain Coefficient

 A product’s “solar heat gain coefficient” (SHGC) is a measurement of its ability to reduce heat gain from the sun.
 When used with windows, it is the fraction of solar energy striking a window that actually passes through it to heat the room.